Special Educational Needs and Disabilities

 Our teacher with responsibility for SEND is Mrs Maregeli.

-Each child on the special educational needs or disability (SEND) register will have a ‘One Page Profile’, written by the child in collaboration with parents/carers and school staff.
-It helps us ensure that all adults working with the child is aware of the important information about them and how best to support them.
-We’ll send each child’s one page profile home from time to time for parents or carers to add/ change/ update bits.
+Each child identified with special educational needs or a disability (SEND) will have a ‘Pupil Profile’, written in collaboration with parents/carers and school staff.
+It helps us ensure that all adults working with the child are aware of the important information about them and how best to support them.
+Termly meetings are held with parents/carers, after each half term holiday, to share updates on these plans and for collective observations and successes to be added to the working document.
+These plans follow the children throughout their time at the school allowing for smooth transition across year groups.

-Most of our children on the SEND register will also have an SEN Support Plan which details SMART (specific, measureable, achievable, realistic and time based) targets that the child is working towards each term.
-The ‘strategies/ resources’ section will explain the extra provision the child is receiving to support them.
+A section of these pupil profiles is a Support Plan which details SMART (specific, measureable, achievable, realistic and time based) targets that the child is working towards each term.
+In this plan, the individualised extra provision that is in place for the child, is recorded and monitored.
 This is a working document and will be updated regularly by adults working with the child.
-It will be officially reviewed and updated each term.
-This will then be shared with parents.
+It is officially reviewed and updated each term.
+This will then be shared with parents and the children.
+Our plans also have ideas and recommendations that the families can work on at home so that we take a consistent and team work style approach to supporting our children.

 Interventions: